oroinc/documentation/user_guide/ui_components.rst

 - Menu items

+- Grids

+- Create forms

+- View pages

-- Grids:
+- Edit forms

 - Filters
-  - Grid action icons
-  - Grid action buttons

-- View pages

-- Create and edit forms
+- Action icons and buttons

 .. _user-guide-ui-components-menu-items:

 Menu Items
 ----------

-.. csv-table:: **OroCRM 1.4 menu is divided into seven basic menu sections:**
+.. csv-table:: **Menu of the current OroCRM version 1.4 menu is divided into seven basic menu sections:**
   :header: "**Name**","**Description**"
   :widths: 10, 30

-  "**Dashboard**","Contains widgets pre-implemented in the system, such as Quick Launchpad panel, the lists of recent Emails and calls, of recently accessed accounts and contacts, calendar and basic report charts."
+  "**Dashboard**","Contains pre-implemented widgets such as Quick Launchpad panel, lists of recent Emails and calls, recently accessed accounts and contacts, calendar and basic report charts."

   "**Customers**","Contains links to the accounts, contacts and customer identity records created in the system."